 We are determining the precise frequency of therapeutically-targetable DNA damage repair defects that can be identified via liquid biopsy.
 We are interrogating the proportion of defects that are biallelic (i.e. lead to complete loss of wildtype function), and whether they are always associated with downstream signatures of defective DNA repair.

 Testing ctDNA as a predictive biomarker in a precision oncology clinical trial

-We direct the ctDNA screening strategy and the molecular tumor board for IND.223/234, a Canadian multi-center phase 2 umbrella trial in metastatic castration-resistant prostate cancer patients (NCT03385655, NCT02905318).
-In the trial, chaired by Dr. Kim Chi via the CCTG, patients are matched to various different targeted therapies on the basis of alterations found in pre-treatment circulating cell-free tumour DNA.
-By mid-2019, almost 200 Canadian patients have been screened as part of this trial.
+We direct the ctDNA screening strategy and the molecular tumour board for IND.223/232/234, a Canadian multi-center phase 2 umbrella trial in metastatic castration-resistant prostate cancer patients (NCT03385655, NCT02905318).
+In the trials, chaired by Dr. Kim Chi via the CCTG, patients are matched to various different targeted therapies on the basis of alterations found in pre-treatment circulating cell-free tumour DNA.
+By 2021, 435 Canadian patients have been screened as part of these trials.